-From moments with the late Ernest Hemmingway, Queen Elizabeth and Charles Henry Ryall to exploring the city’s tallest buildings and famous hotels, join Mike Boyd as he explores the history, the people and the sites of urban Nairobi
+From moments with the late Ernest Hemmingway, Queen Elizabeth and Charles Henry Ryall to exploring the city’s tallest buildings and famous hotels, we explore the history, the people and the sites of urban Nairobi

 Michael Boyd is a peripheral member of the Angama Mara family.
 Mike has worked at various film festivals, including Telluride and Sundance, and in the acquisitions department at Dogwoof Pictures.
 He is the former director of the Cambridge African Film Festival and Communications Manager for Take One, the official review publication for the Cambridge Film Festival, where he worked for seven years before returning home to Africa to teach high school English at Lebone II.
 Most recently, Mike has assisted the Angama Mara team in curating our DVD library of over 100 African films – from hard hitting African documentaries to The Lion King and everything in between.

 A Tale of Three Graves25 October 2016Inspired by a chance meeting with a remarkable traveller, Nicky Fitzgerald set out to find the tale of three graves which weaves together the Out of Africa story with Angama MaraByNicky Fitzgerald

 Queen of the Norfolk23 March 2016This naturally is a tale about a cat.
 A cat named Regina who lives the most regal of lives in all of Nairobi, perhaps in all of East Africa.
 Queen Regina chose the Fairmont Norfolk as her home and there was no arguing with that!ByAlison Mitchell

 This Week at Angama #1911 October 2021After a hiatus from the bush and a much-needed break to rekindle some inspiration, this week marked Eric’s return to the Mara, which left him in awe once againByEric Averdung